OE-FET/customxepr/README.md

 *System requirements:*

-- Linux or macOS (not tested on Windows)
+- Linux or macOS
 - Python 2.7 or 3.6 and higher

 *Recommended:*

-- Bruker Xepr software with Python XeprAPI (required for EPR related functions)
+- Bruker Xepr software with Python XeprAPI (required for EPR related functions) A Python 3 version of the API has been developed by us and is available upon request.
 - Postfix - mail transfer agent (required for email notifications from localhost)

 *Required python modules:*
-- PyQt5 >= 5.9 (PySide2 should also work but is not actively tested)
+- PyQt5 >= 5.9

 *Recommended python modules:*
 - pyusb (only when using pyvisa-py backend)